 Should patrons in Australia that support a creator in Australia be charged GST?

 We’ve been in touch with tax authorities in Australia to help clarify this point, and we’ve updated our help articles to make it clear that we will not apply GST on pledges from patrons in Australia who support creators in Australia.
 However, if those patrons support creators in other countries, they may still be charged GST on those pledges if the benefits they receive are taxable in Australia.

 Do I as a creator need to be registered for GST?

-If GST already applies to your business under existing rules (i.e. you are an Australian-based merchant registered for GST selling digital services or digital products), then you will continue to be responsible for GST on these sales, instead of the EDP operator (Patreon).
-The Australian Taxation Office website has more information available on merchants who charge GST.
+If GST already applies to your business under existing rules (i.e., you are an Australian-based merchant registered or required to be registered for GST selling digital services or digital products), then you will continue to be responsible for GST on these sales, instead of the EDP operator (Patreon).
+The Australian Taxation Office website has more information available for merchants who charge GST.

 If I don’t earn enough from my business to meet the threshold for GST, should my patrons be charged GST?